Contributors Dropdown icon

 One of its main limitations, however, is that it can only pull data from a single source.
 Because of this, we see many of our clients start out their data journey (before joining forces with Funnel) by pulling everything into a massive Google Sheet where they apply a series of data transformations.
 After all, Looker Studio is great at making visualizations, but it's simply not built for transforming and cleaning your data.

 For larger organizations, a cloud data warehouse can be a more scalable solution for storing and transforming data.
 These platforms offer the advantage of high capacity storage, computing power, and distributed processing capabilities.
-This makes it possible to perform data transformations on large datasets in real-time, ensuring that your transformed data is always up-to-date and ready for analysis.
+The data warehouse makes it possible to transform data on large datasets in real-time, ensuring that your transformed data is always up-to-date and ready for analysis.

 Is data transformation difficult?